Moonshine-kels/100-days-of-code/r2-log.md

 Also, with App Academy, I have put it on hold till I am done with khan's courses of programming.

 I love this and I am excited to do more tomorrow!

+# #100DaysOfCode Log - Round 2 - [Kels]

+he log of my #100DaysOfCode challenge.
+Started on [December 19, 2021 Sunday].

+## Log

+### R2D1 (DECEMBER 19, 2021)

+Took a 5 month hiatus.
+Some part is because I forgot to write on this and another is because I wasn't disciplined enough and stopped coding entirely.
+However, I realized that I love coding and I want to make a career out of this.
+Therefore, I am going to start all over again but I am going to be serious and go all in.
+I am planning on dedicating 3-4 hours of learning how to code!